SQL Certification Course

 Lifelong Continuous Learning:

-Learning SQL is an ongoing process.
+Learning SQL language is an ongoing process.
 While beginners can acquire basic skills relatively quickly, mastering advanced SQL concepts may require continuous learning and practice over time.

 • What are the most common forms of SQL, and how do they differ?